 Students in this concentration will:

 At the conclusion of the sixth semester, students who have a grade point average of at least 3.3 in the concentration may apply for Honors.
 Applications should be made before the end of the seventh semester.
-To be approved for Honors a student must identify two thesis readers in addition to the student’s primary faculty advisor.
-Please see program's website for a complete description of admission procedures and program requirements.
+To be approved for Honors a student must identify two thesis readers in addition to the student’s primary faculty advisor and the thesis itself must be deemed to be of the highest quality.
+Please see the ISES website

 This concentration allows you to address the following Liberal Learning goals: